hyperledger/indy-hipe/text/relationship-protocol/README.md

 [TODO: insert Sam's JSON Diff idea?
 Or something else?]
 [TODO: do we need timestamping anywhere in here, so we communicate *when* transitions were applied?]
+[TODO: How is signing handled?
+Do we need any signature other than what authcrypt provides, so we can later display a signature to prove to the other party that our view of their state is accurate?
+Merkle roots...
+Need to reconcile this against Lovesh's microledger ideas...]

 ##### `my_view`